worthingtonse/WEST-Protocol/D. Status Services.md

 --- | --- | :---:
 00 | [Echo](OFF_LEDGER.md#echo) | Returns the challenge
-01 | Version  | Returns the version of the protocol 02🔴 | Performance - Status Not Implemented | Returns the usage of services
+01 | Version  | Returns the version of the protocol
+02 | Show Stats | Returns the usage of services
-03🔴 | Audit - CoinsNot Implemented | Returns the number of tokens in the system
+03 | Audit | Returns the number of tokens in the system

 # Echo